erikyao/erikyao.github.io/_posts/2017-11-08-sql-autocommit-does-not-guarantee-immediate-committing.md

 ---
-layout: post
-title: "SQL: Autocommit does not guarantee immediate committing"
-description: ""
 category: SQL
+description: ''
-tags: [Autocommit]
+tags:
+- Autocommit
+title: 'SQL: Autocommit does not guarantee immediate committing'
 ---
-{% include JB/setup %}

 If you just google, you may find _**autocommit**_ a vaguely defined term.